giantswarm/gitops-template/docs/add_mc.md

 ## Initial cluster configuration

-Once all the above steps are completed, the MC's Flux can be initially configured to work against this repository.
+Once all the above steps are completed, the management cluster's `Flux` can be initially configured to work against this repository.

-Bear in mind Flux needs GitHub credentials since the repository is private.
-This instruction assumes such credentials are available in the `github-https-credentials` Kubernetes Secret, created according to the [FluxCD installation intranet page](https://intranet.giantswarm.io/docs/support-and-ops/installation-setup-guide/fluxcd-installation/#create-a-secret-for-private-repository-access) in the `default` namespace.
+Bear in mind `Flux` needs GitHub credentials since the repository is private.
+This instruction assumes such credentials are available in the `github-https-credentials` Kubernetes `Secret`, created according to the [FluxCD installation intranet page](https://intranet.giantswarm.io/docs/support-and-ops/installation-setup-guide/fluxcd-installation/#create-a-secret-for-private-repository-access) in the `default` namespace.